When purchasing any type of homebrew supplies, it is important to purchase quality products that are well made from quality materials.

 #5 Northern Brewer Fermenting Bucket

 The fermenting bucket is the absolute one of the cheapest, if not the cheapest way to ferment your beer.
 But don’t expect much!
+But please – don’t set high expectations!
 After all, it is just a bucket!

 The fermenting bucket can also double as a bottling bucket, which is actually a more common use.
 If you’re going to go this route, make sure to go with the siphonless model.

-It will make several steps of the brewing process a whole lot easier on you.
+It will make several steps of the brewing process a whole lot easier on you, especially if you’re a starter in the game.

-This bucket also comes with the option to add a lid, airlock, thermometer, and spigot for a very low price.
+This bucket also comes with the option to add a lid, airlock to keep the lid in place, thermometer to check the temperature, and spigot for a very low price.
+It’s also very easy to store.

 There isn’t a whole lot of cost difference between the choices, but the benefits are great.